5 Technology recruitment trends in Singapore this 2021

 It is a fact that non-analytics applications are evolving to incorporate data and analytics currently and in the future.
 People and organisations are clamouring for more valuable and actionable data.
 Advanced data analytics resonates with other tech topics including AI, machine learning, proactive security, privacy-enhancing computation and IoB (internet of behaviour).
 The discussion around advanced data analytics is also highly connected to data privacy with the unprecedented explosion of data in large volumes.

-As the demand for hyperautomation dominates the tech industry worldwide, so will demand for robotic process automation (RPA) jobs the likes of automation consultants, analysts, engineer and RPA developers.
+As the demand for hyperautomation dominates the tech industry worldwide, so will demand for robotic process automation (RPA) jobs the likes of automation consultants, analysts, engineers and RPA developers.

 Hyperautomation brings forth fearless transformation, not only for technology teams but for the entire organisation.
 There is of course, the fear of rendering human roles obsolete with automation.
 On the contrary, hyperautomation’s ability to automate basic and complex processes will unlock more valuable roles for IT and tech professionals that oversee processes from a bigger scale.
 The success of hyperautomation will rely greatly on data strategy and the organisation’s ability to determine action points within its tech operations.